Choosing the Right Bitcoin Wallet for You

 Check out this video for more details on how to add money to the bitcoin wallet.

-Alternative ways of adding Bitcoin to your wallet
+Alternative Ways of Adding Bitcoin to Your Wallet

 Unfortunately, some countries aren’t as enthusiastic about Bitcoin as others.
 So you might have to take a more direct route in buying Bitcoin.
-You can, for example, opt to use a peer to peer service such as LocalBitcoins.
+You can, for example, opt to use a peer-to-peer service such as LocalBitcoins.

 If you do opt to use these and plan to trade in person, make sure to meet in a safe place.
 Keep in mind that this alternative is way more dangerous and prone to fraud.
 So always be careful who you are dealing with.
-Also, you will usually be paying a large premium fee on the Bitcoin you are buying.
+Also, you will usually be paying a large premium fee for the Bitcoin you are buying.

-Quick Recap and Best use practices
+Quick Recap and Best Use Practices

-Your Bitcoin wallet is the tool that enables you to receive, send and access your Bitcoins.
+A Bitcoin wallet is a tool that enables you to receive, send, and access your Bitcoins.
 Acquiring one will be your first step toward entering the cryptocurrency sphere.
+Your public key is the public address that you will be sent to peers in order to receive Bitcoin.

 Most important of all is your private key.
-It should always be kept secret, as it is your means to sign the transactions when you want to send/spend your bitcoin.
+It should always be kept secret, as it is your means to sign the transactions when you want to send/spend your Bitcoin.
 Additionally, never send your private key in an email or store it online.

 Using two-factor authentication whenever you are visiting exchanges will drastically improve your crypto security.
 Cryptocurrency exchanges are the top targets for hackers.
 Avoiding phishing or password hacks will keep you safer in the long run.

 Furthermore, always remember to have a backup of your keys somewhere safe in case something happens to you.
 You wouldn’t want to leave your family without any way to access the valuable cryptocurrencies you have accumulated.
-Tell your close ones, your lawyer or put it in your will, just in case.
+Tell your close ones, or your lawyer, or put it in your will, just in case.

 Hopefully, you’ve found this article helpful in choosing your entry point into the cryptocurrency world.
 Your wallet will be crucial to your crypto holdings, so do your research before committing to a particular wallet type.